ayumi-cloud/oc-security-module/bot_human.md

-goodBot | Good bots to be whitelisted botNet | Botnet attacks to be hard blocked refererTool | Referer tools, see referer module tool | Various tools that can be switched on/off human | User is a human (not a robot)
+goodBot | Good bots to be whitelisted botNet | Botnet attacks to be hard blocked refererTool | Referer tools, see referer module toolAllow | Allow tool to bypass firewall toolBlock | Block tool in firewall human | User is a human (not a robot)

 (*) Subject to adding more values, with more firewall modules being created.